 Steps to manage Keto Flu.

-Low electrolytes play a big role in the onset of keto flu symptoms.
-Some people take an electrolyte supplement or drink at least once per day.
+It’s worth noting that some people take an electrolyte supplement or drink at least once per day.
 Commercially bought Electrolyte sports drinks, typically contain processed sugar in some form, and are not recommended.
 Avoid these by making your own keto-friendly sports drink at home using 1 cup of water, 1 tsp Himalayan salt, and freshly squeezed lemon or lime juice.

 Drink Bone Broth